Layers

 2. Roll it out across your services.
 Keep the old key live during the cutover.

-3. Watch last_used_at on the old key via the Layers admin.
-Once it stops moving for a full deploy cycle, revoke it.
+3. Confirm callers have stopped using the old key for a full deploy cycle, then revoke it.

 4. If you're nervous, kill-switch the old key first (instant) and only revoke after a soak.